ChristianOConnor/spheron-react-api-stack/README.md

 - `npm install`
 - `npm start`
 - (When you're finished testing the app, stop the docker container running the backend, as it will continue to listen on 8081 for API requests)

+P.S.
+I used https://github.com/w3collective/react-toggle-switch for the toggle switch.